 Telecom Billing - System Architecture

-Following diagram shows a typical architecture of a Billing System.
-Here, we have two possibilities:
+The following diagram shows the typical architecture of a Billing System −

 CRM (Customer Relationship Management)/OMOF (Order Management and Order Fulfilment) system contacts with the billing system and billing system contacts with provisioning system to provision the services and network inventory system as well to assign phone numbers or IP addresses, etc.

-Considering above system architecture:-> After a call is made or you can say a usage is generated by the end customer, the mediation system gathers usage data from the network switch and builds a call-detail record (CDR).
-This CDR must contain A party number and B party number, the start and end date & times.
+Considering the above system architecture: → After a call is made or you can say a usage is generated by the end customer, the mediation system gathers usage data from the network switch and builds a call-detail record (CDR).
+This CDR must contain 'A' party number and 'B' party number, the start and the end date & times.

-There could be rating time discount or billing time discount, different payments done by the customers, different adjustments given, all this information contribute in final invoice generation.
+There could be a rating time discount or billing time discount, different payments done by the customers, different adjustments given, all these information contribute in the final invoice generation.

 This information is then converted in a format, which can be printed in a readable form.
 Finally, the envelope is printed, stuffed with enclosures, and mailed to the end customer.